-If your pool is made of concrete or Gunite, the plaster can deteriorate over time.
+- If your pool is made of concrete or Gunite also known as “shotcrete”, the plaster can deteriorate over time.
 This causes cracking, chipping, and popping, and can sometimes expose the underlying stone.
 There are readily available plaster repair kits for swimming pools that can help you to address these problems.
 Naturally, a good kit will contain step-by-step directions, making it even easier to tackle your pool repair.

 Repairing your swimming pool can be a great way to save money and maintain your family’s investment.
 Before beginning your project, it is worth thinking realistically about the time you will need to commit, as well as your level of expertise.
 If you doubt your abilities to complete the pool repair in a satisfactory way, remember that you can always call on us here at Sun Valley Pool Service for help and advice.
 This is the best way to keep your pool healthy and enjoy it for many years to come!